druce/druce.github.io/_posts/2020-12-06-portfolio-optimization.md

 ![Transition map](/assets/2020/transitionmap2.png)

-In this period somewhat more gold would have been optimal.
+In this more inflationary period, somewhat more gold would have been optimal.

 Finally, let's look at 1983-2018, i.e. the era of disinflation: